My teacher: Grandmaster Professor Lin Yun Rinpoche

 Professor Lin’s teaching was an amazing blend of practical, grounded advice and esoteric wisdom.
 He always helped others and assisting them with improving their lives with his unique solutions and unusual approach to life.
 He taught us to pay attention to the qi of a person and of a site.
 He instructed his students on how to adjust and improve the qi and therefore create a better and smoother life.

 He had a mischievous sense of humor and loved to play jokes on people.
 He enjoyed puns and telling stories.
 I always felt positive and uplifted when I was around Master Lin.
 I believe this was because of his high level of tolerance, humor, curiosity, and personal cultivation.
 One of his favorite activities (besides eating!) was to have one of his students sing to whatever group was around.
-He loved karaoke said that when there was singing, people’s energies opened up and their qi could be adjusted more easily.
+He loved karaoke and said that when there was singing in the group, people’s energies opened up and their qi could be adjusted more easily.

-I saw many people’s lives change and transform through Professor’s teachings.
-I witnessed his influence help peoples' personal development, spiritual improvement, career enhancement, major increase in wealth and prosperity, finding a life partner, improved marriage, and better family harmony.
+I saw many people’s lives change and transform through Professor’s teaching and advice.
+I saw his influence improve peoples' personal development, spiritual improvement, career enhancement, major increase in wealth and prosperity, finding a life partner, improved marriage, and better family harmony.

-Professor Lin developed and taught traditional Feng Shui theories and also created his own contributions to Feng Shui thought.
+Professor Lin developed and taught traditional Feng Shui theories and brought his own contributions to Feng Shui thought.
 This resulted in a new school of Feng Shui called Black Sect Tantric Buddhist or Feng Shui (formerly called Black Hat Sect.)
 He emphasized sensing (reading, assessing, feeling, intuiting) the energy of internal and external spaces and improving one's abilities to do so.

-I believe that many of his qi cultivation techniques had as one of their purposes, improving this ability to sense the invisible energies in the space.
-Professor Lin possessed a variety of ways to "read" the environment and the situation.
-These included reading the face, the hand, body language and posture; observing favorable timing; assessing the impact of key life events that occur, and divination methods, among other ways to read the situation and improve his student's qi and life experience.
+I believe that many of his qi cultivation techniques had as one of their purposes to improving one's ability to sense the many invisible influences in the space.
+Professor Lin possessed a variety of ways to "read" the environment, the person and the situation.
+These included reading the face, the hand, body language and posture; observing favorable timing; assessing the impact of key life events that occur, and divination methods, among other ways, all designed to upgrade the person's qi and life.

-His attitude was that Feng Shui should be incorporated with self-cultivation and inner improvement.
-Also to lift others up whenever possible and never to criticize others to make ourselves feel higher.
-He emphasized spiritual practice as the most important activity for Feng Shui students.
-This not only benefits the student, but also helps the consultant to be more perceptive, compassionate and skillful in assisting their clients.
+His taught us to integrate Feng Shui adjustments with self-cultivation methods and inner improvement.
+Also to lift others up and never criticize others to make ourselves feel higher.
+He emphasized meditation, spiritual practice and chi cultivate as important activities for Feng Shui students.
+This benefits the student, making them more perceptive, compassionate and skillful in assisting their clients.
 In addition, he taught never us to criticize other Feng Shui experts or schools of Feng Shui.
 There is always something you can learn from others.

-I study with Feng Shui masters in different Feng Shui styles and schools to broaden my education, yet Professor Lin remains the principal source of the Feng Shui methods I use and teach.
+I study with Feng Shui and energy masters in different styles and schools to broaden my knowledge, yet Professor Lin's approach remains the foundation of the Feng Shui methods I use and teach.